 Riding a motorbike is the best way to explore Hoi An and surroundings.
 We ensure this.
 How can you explore the scenic countryside with rural life on the way to My Son if you are in a car riding on main roads?
 No way!!!
 Riding a motorbike is the only way to do this.
 You will be free to go anytime anywhere you want.
 You don’t need to wait for a taxi or will not be tired with a push bike.
-Almost all attractions in and around Hoi An are easy to access by motorbike.
+Almost all attractions in and around Hoi An are easy to reach by motorbike.

 But riding a motorbike in Hoi An is a little bit adventurous also (maybe same in any other places in Vietnam or Southeast Asia).
 Traffic in Vietnam is a little bit crazy.
 So you should be careful when riding here in Hoi An.
-The followings are 8 important notices you should notice when riding motorbike in Hoi An.
+The following are 8 important notices you should notice when riding a motorbike in Hoi An.
 Read and follow the tips to help you have a nice ride to explore Hoi An and surroundings.

 Just clarify that traffic in Hoi An is totally different than Ha Noi or Ho Chi Minh City.
 It is easier and more relax to ride in Hoi An than Ha Noi or Ho Chi Minh City.
 But easier to ride does not mean being always safe to ride.

 Hoi An is a very small city.
 Almost all attractions in Hoi An are not much more than 5 km away from your hotel: old town, beaches, vegetable villages, nipa palm village,… The most far attractions such as Hai Van Pass, Ba Na Hills (with Golden Bridge), My Son,… are around 50 km from Hoi An.
 And the roads are easy to ride.